These pork and ricotta meatballs turn out perfectly every time. Tender and flavorful and absolutely perfect for spaghetti and meatball night.

 - In a large bowl, whisk the eggs.
 Mix in the ricotta and breadcrumbs.
 Make sure the egg and ricotta are completely blended together.

-- Shape the meatballs into 24 equally sized balls (about golf ball size).
+- Shape the meatballs into 24 to 30 equally sized balls.

-- My meatball making process: I put 24 lumps of ground meat on the baking sheets (12 on each, spaced at least 1 inch apart).
-Then I roll all of the lumps into balls at once.
-The mixture will be very moist and sticky.
+- My meatball making process: I put mounds of ground meat on the baking sheets (12 to 15 mounds on each baking sheet, spaced at least 1 inch apart).
+Then I roll all of the mounds into balls at once.
+The mixture will be moist and sticky.
 Don't worry too much about making the meatballs perfectly round.

 - Bake 18 to 20 minutes until cooked through (165 degrees in the middle).
 They will remain a little bit pink on the inside.